Zettlr/zettlr-docs/docs/en/academic/citations.md

 ![Exporting your Library as Better CSL JSON](../img/export-to-csl-json.png)

 In Zotero, click on `File` and select `Export library …`.
-Select `Better CSL JSON`, `Better BibLaTex` or `Better BibTeX` as the format; if you opted to not install BetterBibTex, choose `CSL JSON`, `BibLaTex` or `BibTeX`.
+Select `Better CSL JSON`or `Better BibTeX` as the format; if you opted to not install BetterBibTex, choose `CSL JSON` or `BibTeX`.

+> BibLaTeX libraries (`Better BibLaTeX` and `BibLaTeX`) are not recommended, as this currently breaks the citation preview in Zettlr.

 By checking "Keep updated", BetterBibTex will ensure every change in Zotero will automatically update your bibliography file.
-In this way, Zettlr will always use the most up-to-date, correct citation.
+This will ensures Zettlr will always use the most up-to-date, correct citation.

 > If you checked "Keep updated", you can verify the status of the bibliography file by opening the Zotero Preferences, selecting the `BetterBibTex` tab, and selecting `Automatic Export`.
 Here you can fine tune what is exported, and when.